scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

 sets available from various firms and research labs.
 Because these fall under restrictive licenses, users must first acquire these sources - they cannot be distributed with OLSNAP.
-To address the limitations associated with this strategy, we are exploring interfaces to public data services such as CenPy and tigris so that users
+To address the limitations associated with this strategy, we are exploring interfaces to public data services such as CenPy :cite:`cenpy` and tigris :cite:`tigris`.

 Interactive visualization: Apart from scripted environments demonstrated in this paper, OSLNAP is being designed  with a web-based, interactive front-end that